theautumn/panel_gen/README.md

 # panel_gen
 Auto call generator for the Panel switch at Connections Museum, Seattle.

-Connections Museum, Seattle has in its collection the last remaining Panel-type telephone switch in the world.
+Connections Museum, Seattle has in its collection the last remaining "Panel" type telephone switch in the world.
 The switch functions, but mostly sits idle all day, since there is very little human-generated traffic to keep it busy.
-This program is my attempt to create a small load on the panel switch--and others at the museum--during idle time, so it appears to be processing calls from subscribers.
+This program is my attempt to create a small load on the panel switch (and others at the museum) during idle time, so it appears to be processing calls from subscribers.
 ![screenshot of panel_gen](samples/panel_gen.png "panel_gen main window")

 Requirements